Reconciliation Statement Meaning

 Balance as per books of accounts | $4,100 |

-Reconciliation statements only provide arithmetical accuracy.
-It is not helpful to ensure the amount is posted to the correct account.
-In other words, there is a chance that compensating errors will occur even though both the balances are matching.
-An example of compensating error can be the amount received from Mr. Smith is credited to the account of Mr. James.
-Despite this, it is of utmost required as it helps us to keep track of un-presented cheques, unknown debits to a bank account, direct credit by customers.
+- There are chances of compensating errors to arise in the reconciliation statement.
+Hence, the accuracy factor is still questionable.
+An example of compensating error can be the amount received from Mr. Smith credited to the account of Mr. James.
+Despite this, it is of utmost required as it helps us keep track of unpresented cheques, unknown debits to a bank account direct credit by customers.

 Recommended Articles

-This has been a guide to Reconciliation Statement and its meaning.
-Here we discuss the top 3 types of reconciliation statements, including Bank Reconciliation, Debtor-Creditor Reconciliation, and Debt balance reconciliation.
+This has been a guide to what is Reconciliation Statement.
+Here, we explain how to prepare it, its examples, advantages, purpose, types, and disadvantages.
 You can learn more from the following articles –